ircv3/ircv3-specifications/extensions/away-notify.md

 (Note that AWAY will not be sent for joining users with no away message set.)

+Clients should not be sent AWAY messages to notify them of their own away status (as they can rely on `RPL_NOWAWAY` and `RPL_UNAWAY`).

 The format of the AWAY message is as follows:

     :nick!user@host AWAY [:message]